asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 }
 ```

-!!! note
+/// note
-    Since format attributes are stored in an implementation specific manner there is no API for getting/retrieving/clearing/etc attributes.
+Since format attributes are stored in an implementation specific

-[//]: # (end-note)
+manner there is no API for getting/retrieving/clearing/etc attributes.
+///

 ### Format Capabilities Usage